blockforce-official/cryptum-checkout-woocommerce-plugin/readme.txt

 == Installation ==

 = Minimum Requirements =
-* PHP 5.2 or greater is recommended
+* PHP 7.0 or greater is recommended
-* WordPress 4.7 or greater is recommended
+* WordPress 5.5 or greater is recommended
-* WooCommerce 2.1 or greater is recommended
+* WooCommerce 5.0 or greater is recommended

-= Automatic installation =

-Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.

 * To do an automatic install of the Cryptum Checkout WooCommerce Gateway Plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

 * In the search field type “Cryptum Checkout,” then click “Search Plugins.”
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by Clicking “Install Now,” and WordPress will take it from there.

 * Go to the WooCommerce Section, click Settings, Press the "Payments" Tab at the top, Enable Cryptum Checkout, and press Manage.

+* Go to "Cryptum Dashboard" and generate or use an API key that supports CELO.

+* In "Cryptum Dashboard", navigate to "Panel" -> "Integrations" -> "Stores" and create a new store.
+Copy the "store id" and the "API key" to the Cryptum Checkout settings in Woocommerce and click "Update changes".

 == Changelog ==